 It's good to do your research.
-From autumn 2020, the UK's post-study work visa allows eligible undergraduates, post-graduates and even PhD graduates to stay on for another 2 years to find employment.
-Other countries that offer foreign students attractive post-study work visas are Germany, Australia, New Zealand, France, Finland and Ireland.
+The UK's post-study work visa allows eligible undergraduates, post-graduates and even PhD graduates to stay on for another 2 years to find employment.
+Other countries that offer foreign students attractive post-study work visas are Germany, Australia, Finland and Ireland.

-To help prepare for returning home read our article '9 things every college student should do before graduating'.
+To help prepare for returning home read 9 things every college student should do before graduating.